ronniedroid/Wall-d/README.md

 Usage:

-Select a mode from dmenu and sxiv will open in thumbnail mode. mark one wallpaper, in single mode, or two, in dual mode, with m, then press q to quit sxiv. if you want to view information about the current wallpaper, press b in sxiv. select a mode from dmenu. (you'll have to select a mode for each monitor in dual mode)
+Select a mode from dmenu and sxiv will open in thumbnail mode. mark one wallpaper, in single mode, or two, in dual mode, with m, then press q to quit sxiv.
+In single mode, the last marked wallpaper will be used.
+In dual mode, the last two marked wallpapers will be used, the before-last will be set on Monitor1 and the last will be set on Monitor2. if you want to view information about the current wallpaper, press b in sxiv. select a mode from dmenu. (you'll have to select a mode for each monitor in dual mode)

 That's it, easy and simple.

 If anyone has suggestions or can contribute to make the script even better, you are welcome to give your feedback or send a pole request.